Automated Bookkeeping: What is it? Pros & Cons

 • Data privacy concerns: Storing financial data on cloud-based automated bookkeeping platforms may raise concerns about data privacy and security, especially for sensitive financial information.

-• Loss of human touch: Automated bookkeeping may reduce the need for human intervention, but it may also result in a loss of valuable insights and expertise provided by experienced accounting professionals.
+• Loss of human touch: Automated bookkeeping may reduce the need for human intervention, but it may also result in a loss of valuable insights and expertise from experienced accounting professionals.

 • Inaccurate categorization: While automated bookkeeping applications can categorize transactions, occasional errors in categorization may still occur, requiring manual corrections to maintain accurate financial records.